jeet-ganguly/birdy-edwards-lite/readme.md

 ## What is Birdy-Edwards Lite?

-Birdy-Edwards Lite is a stripped-down, dependency-light edition of the full Birdy-Edwards SOCMINT platform.
+Birdy-Edwards Lite is a stripped-down, dependency-light edition of the full Birdy-Edwards FACEBOOK SOCMINT platform.
 It performs the same core profile intelligence workflow — data gathering, interaction mapping, face clustering, and network visualization — without requiring any AI model, Docker container, or cloud service.

 Everything runs on your local machine.
 No GPU required.
 No model downloads.
 No external API calls.